 Information for Summer Students

 During Summer Session non-UCLA students may enroll in regular UCLA classes and participate in the UCLA Film & TV Internship Program.
-Summer students get access to our proprietary online database of internship companies, attend the weekly seminar, participate in mixers and field trips, and are invited to join our Internship Program Alumni Network.
+Summer students get access to our proprietary online database of internship companies, attend the weekly seminar, participate in mixers, and are invited to join our Internship Program Alumni Network.

 This page provides summer students with information on how to obtain an internship, how to enroll in our internship program, and where to look for additional information.